malcolmcampbell/30DayMapChallenge2021/README.md

 from https://github.com/tjukanovt/30DayMapChallenge

-My 'innovation' is to keep the repository of files, code and data to help teach students about spatial in R Studio.
+My 'innovation' is to keep the repository of files, code and data to help teach students about spatial in R Studio. (e.g. GISC411)

 See the RCode folder for each R script file, the data file for data you may need and the Maps folder for images.